COVID-19 Research Continuity

 - Employees that have been diagnosed with COVID-19 should use the self-reporting tool.

-- Find a testing facility.
+- Find an off-campus testing facility.

 - Contact Facilities to install plexiglass barriers where necessary.

 - Visit the EHS site for continually updated information about lab safety.

 - How to clean and disinfect your work area